 Driver A hits Driver B, who did nothing wrong.
 Driver B files a claim with her own collision insurance, pays her deductible, and receives a check for the covered amount.
 Since Driver A was at fault, Driver B’s insurer begins subrogation with Driver A’s insurer in order to recover money equivalent to the amount of the claim and deductible.

 In this scenario, fault might take weeks or months to determine, depending on whether Driver A admits wrongdoing.
 However, Driver B benefits from subrogation because she can receive a claim payout immediately, without waiting for Driver A’s insurance company to pay for the damage once fault is eventually decided.

-A waiver of subrogation is a legal clause or form that prevents an insurance company from attempting to recover any money from another insurance company or policyholder.
+A waiver of subrogation is a legal clause that prevents an insurance company from recovering the money they paid on a claim from the responsible party’s insurer.
 In car insurance, a waiver of subrogation usually keeps the not-at-fault driver’s insurer from recouping claims payments from an at-fault driver.

 Say Driver B ran a red light and hit you when you were driving legally.
 You need your car repaired soon, but Driver B won’t admit fault, so you file a collision claim with your own insurance company and pay your deductible.

 Then, your insurer begins the process of subrogation, negotiating with Driver B’s insurance company to try to replace the money it paid for your claim.
 You will even get your deductible back if subrogation is successful.